JT-Digital-d-o-o/fluent-html/README.md

 console.log(render(userProfile));
 ```

 This example creates a user profile page that displays the user's name, online status, and a list of interests.
-It showcases how to use `IfThenElse` for conditional rendering and `MapJoin` for looping through an array, all within a structured layout.
+It showcases how to use `IfThenElse` for conditional rendering and `ForEach` for looping through an array, all within a structured layout.

 These examples should help you understand how to use the core abstractions of Lambda.html to build robust and dynamic HTML structures.